ajhar/ed-tech-rostering-app/README.md

    php artisan serve
    ```

-Do not forget to create database and update the credentials in .env
+Do not forget to create database and update the credentials in .env file

 # API Endpoints